5 Bedroom Home in Bixby - $549,900

-Cheyenne Plan.
-5 bedrooms.
-4.5 baths.
-3 car garage.
+Cheyenne plan.
+5 bedrooms, 3.5 baths, 3 car garage.
 Premium finishes throughout.
 Buyer can still make selections and additions to personalize their new home!
 Frame stage.
-Completion anticipated Winter 2021.
-Two neighborhood pools.
+Completion anticipated summer 2022.
+Two neighborhoods pools.

 5 Bedroom Home in Bixby - $549,900